Healthy Homes Assessment Ōtāne

 Starting 1 July 2024

-• All rental homes must be in compliance with the Healthy Homes Standards regardless of the time of the first day of tenancy.
+• All rental houses must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes